yufanzhouonline/HiSIF/HiSIF_V1.00/example/EXAMPLE.md

 Please change the path of HiSIF and hg19.HindIII.bed to your own

-Please run the command as follows
+Please then run the following command: